akelly1954/Samples/README.md

 you might want to start with either libraries of objects, or with some main programs that use them, and work your way out from there.
 I'll be updating the README files as I go along, perhaps a step or two behind the software being developed.

-## Intetesting main programs:

-These programs are used to test objects, as well as to stress-test them.
-They don't always have a useful purpose beyond that, except that if the reader is looking for a focused project that can help them solve real problems they face, this is not a bad way to start.

 The underlying structure of the Samples project has to do with needing to serve as a cross-platform solution.
-You will see references to both Windows (Visual Studio, C++, etc), as well as Linux with various build tool chains - C++, Make, CMake, Eclipse, and Qt - used for building user interface objects and tools.
+You will see references to both Windows (Visual Studio, C++, etc), as well as Linux with various build tool chains - C++, Make, CMake, Eclipse, and more - used for building user interface objects and tools.

 Those serve as the rationale for basing the whole Samples project on CMake. which seems to be the single most flexible tool which could help drive cross-platform as well as a cross-technology development infrastructure.
 You will see references to all that, but in fact the real software and build environment that you see here, as well as the tools to "get it done" starts out being geared towards CMake, Eclipse, and the Gnu tool-chain under Linux.

-Not having a team of developers working on this at my disposal, I'm trying to get to creating the code first, then testing, then documenting, and then one day perhaps get to the point where I actually own a Windows system (which I currently don't), let alone a Windows development system.
+Not having a team of developers working on this at my disposal, I'm trying to get to creating the code first, then testing, with documention in the README's and comments in the code.

 I am not an expert with Java, Python, and cloud based infrastructures that helps large development teams for large corporate technical needs that one person (me) cannot possibly deal with.
 Yes, I am dating myself here - but please, do not waste your time if that is what you  need.

+## Intetesting main programs:

+These programs are used to test objects, as well as to stress-test them.
+They don't always have a useful purpose beyond that, except that if the reader is looking for a focused project that can help them solve real problems they face, this is not a bad way to start.

 **main_v4l2_raw_capture.cpp**
 found *...Samples/source/Video/src/main_programs/*

-This is under development even as we speak (so to speak), and will result with an infrastructure that pumps out video frames from the hardware (USB camera in my case) and then gets rid of these frames (i.e. passing them on) to software that deals with each frame - either saving them in a file, analyzing/modifying each frame, and/or displaying them (Qt).
+This is under development even as we speak (so to speak), and will result with an infrastructure that pumps out video frames from the hardware (USB camera in my case) and then gets rid of these frames (by passing them on) to software that deals with each frame - either saving them in a file, analyzing/modifying each frame, and/or displaying them.

-Thanks to the online video community which speaks a different language and uses tools and designs that are a step or three beyond what I know, I'm using a C program at the heart of the video frame "pump" that interfaces betwen the V4L ("Video For Linux" - V4L2 in this case) interface to the hardware, and upper levels of the software (C++, Qt, etc).
+Thanks to the online video community which speaks a different language and uses tools and designs that are a step or three beyond what I know, I'm using a C program at the heart of the video frame "pump" that interfaces betwen the V4L ("Video For Linux" - V4L2 in this case) interface to the hardware, and upper levels of the software (C++ objects, Qt, etc).
 This is part of software which is provided freely with the V4L2 API.

      The actual C function used is based on the *v4l/capture.c* sample program copied from *kernel.org*.
 See the directory ...Samples/References in this project for the